 After losing his eyesight, Danny found it increasingly challenging to navigate his current home.
 He was relieved to find out about Homes For Our Troops through HFOT home recipients Army MSG Eric Marts and Army SPC Steve Baskis.
 Danny visited Steve’s HFOT home and was able to experience the hands-free accessibility features.
 He looks forward to the freedom he will regain with the open floorplan, and plans to make it a home base for other Veterans.
 He feels privileged to be receiving the gift of a specially adapted custom home.
 The independence Danny will regain will give himself and his wife, Kelly, the opportunity to spend time doing things they enjoy, like traveling.

-Currently living in New York, Danny and his family are choosing to build their home in the Richmond County area of Georgia, for its proximity to the airport, VA Blind Center, hospital, and friends who live nearby.
+Currently living in New York, Danny and his family are choosing to build their home in Colorado.

 Danny would like to thank HFOT donors and supporters for their help in this important mission.
 “What you are doing for Veterans and their families speaks volumes of your character and beliefs.
 How can one truly thank another for such a selfless act of kindness?
 You will never be forgotten.”